Smooth approximations for constant-mean-curvature hypersurfaces with isolated singularities: Introduction

 \begin{oss} Theorems \ref{thm:main_dim8} and \ref{thm:main_gendim} lend themselves applications in geometry, such as the surgery procedure in \cite{BMS} (where a generic existence result for smooth CMC closed hypersurfaces in compact Riemannian $8$-dimensional manifolds is proved). \end{oss}

-In proving Theorem \ref{thm:main_gendim} we establish a result of independent interest on the existence and regularity of minimisers of $J_\lambda$, for the CMC Plateau problem.
+In proving Theorem \ref{thm:main_gendim} (which we will do in Section \ref{approx}, see Theorem \ref{app thm}) we establish a result of independent interest on the existence and regularity of minimisers of $J_\lambda$, for the CMC Plateau problem.
 We present here a simplified version (sufficient for its scope within the proof of Theorem \ref{thm:main_gendim}).
 The more general result requires some notation and will be given in Theorem \ref{thm:variational} of Section \ref{variational_setup}.